Deep Neural Network Based Accelerated Failure Time Models using Rank Loss

 \subsection{Large dimensional covariates}

 In this subsection, we evaluate the performances of DeepR-AFT with large dimensional covariates when $f$ is linear.
-As shown in Section~\ref{sec:sim:mse}, in terms of MSEs, the DeepR-AFT does not seem to perform better than the conventional AFT estimators.
-However, it has been reported that the DNN generally performs better in larger dimensional data \citep{hao2021deep}.
-Therefore, we examine another simulation study concerning a larger dimensional data.
-Specifically, we consider the setting with the linear predictor for $f$, i.e., $f({\boldsymbol x}) = x_1 + 2 x_2 + 2x_3$ with the training sample size of $1000$ and a Gaussian error.
-We add $K$-dimensional covariates with no effects generated from the standard normal distributions.
-The corresponding $f$ is then $f({\boldsymbol x}) = x_1 + 2 x_2 + 2x_3 + \sum_{k=4}^{K} \beta_{k}x_k$ where $\beta_k = 0, \ldots, K$.
-For the number of added covariates, we consider $0$ to $1000$.
+As shown in Section~\ref{sec:sim:mse}, in terms of the MSEs, the DeepR-AFT did not seem to perform better than the conventional AFT estimators.
+However, it has been reported that the DNN generally performs better with larger dimensional data \citep{hao2021deep}.
+Therefore, we conducted another simulation study concerning larger dimensional data.
+Specifically, we considered the setting with the linear predictor for $f$, i.e., $f({\boldsymbol x}) = x_1 + 2 x_2 + 2x_3$, using a training sample size of $1000$ and a Gaussian error.
+We added $K$-dimensional covariates with no effects generated from the standard normal distributions.
+The corresponding $f$ was then $f({\boldsymbol x}) = x_1 + 2 x_2 + 2x_3 + \sum_{k=4}^{K} \beta_{k}x_k$ where $\beta_k = 0$ for $4, \ldots, K$.
+For the number of added covariates, we considered $0$ to $1000$.